Multi-variate correlation and mixtures of product measures: Introduction

 This paper focuses on two of these.
 If $X_1$, \dots, $X_n$ are finite-valued, then their `total correlation' (`TC') is

 and their `dual total correlation' (`DTC') is

-These definitions are discussed more carefully in Subsection~\ref{subs:fin-vald}, and are extended to general random variables as suprema over quantizations in Subsection~\ref{subs:gen-RVs}.
+These definitions are discussed more carefully in Subsection~\ref{subs:dfns}, and extended to general random variables as suprema over quantizations.

-TC was first studied by Watanabe in~\cite{Wat60}, and DTC by Han in~\cite{Han75}.
-They have appeared in other works since then, not always by the same names; here we use the terminology from those original papers.

 Part I of the present paper builds up the basic theory of TC and DTC.
-We take care to set up and study these quantities for general random variables, not just finite-valued ones, and this introduces various additional technicalities.
+The main results in this part are some identities and inequalities relating TC, DTC, Shannon entropy, and mutual information.
+These can mostly be seen as generalizations of the chain rule and monotonicity properties of mutual information.
+We take care to define and study TC and DTC for general random variables, not just finite-valued ones, and this introduces various additional technicalities.
 In handling these technicalities we extend foundational work of Kolmogorov, Dobrushin, Gelfand, Yaglom and Perez on mutual information.
-Beyond this, the main results in Part I of our paper are some basic identities and inequalities between TC, DTC, Shannon entropy, and mutual information.
-These can be seen as generalizations of the chain rule and monotonicity properties of mutual information.

 The proofs in Part I are quite routine: a large fraction of the work boils down to applications of the chain rule.
 Many of these calculations have been done before.
 I include the references I know, but suspect that more lie buried in the literature.